 March 11, 2022 ~ R&B, soul singer, keyboardist, songwriter Timmy Thomas passed away ~ Best known for the self-penned Why Can't We Live Together, which topped the Billboard R&B charts in 1972 and reached top 10 on the pop charts on both sides of the Atlantic.
 The song would be covered by a wide array of artists including Tinga Stewart, Sade, Joan Osborne, Maria Muldaur, Lucky Peterson, Ronnie Earl, and others.
 Thomas would record well throughout the 1980s, songs such People Are Changin', What Can I Tell Her and Gotta Give A Little Love (Ten Years After) all reaching top 30 on the Billboard R&B charts ~ Thomas was born in 1944

 March 11, 2021 ~ Rock & roll, rockabilly double bassist Ray Campi, full name Raymond Charles Campi, passed away ~ Active since the mid-1950s.
-Resurged in the early 1970s.
+Resurged in the early-1970s.
 Best known for songs such as Caterpillar, You Gambled Me, and for The Ballad Of Donna And Peggy Sue.
 Has toured extensively, especially throughout Europe.
-Worked with Mae West, Rosie Flores, Bobby Fats Mizell, Ian Whitcomb, Kevin Fennell, Rip Masters, and others ~ Campi was born in 1934
+Worked with Mae West, Rosie Flores, Bobby Fats Mizell, Ian Whitcomb, Kevin Fennell, and Rip Masters ~ Campi was born in 1934

-March 11, 2017 ~ Guitarist Evan Johns passed away in Austin, Texas, USA ~ Worked with guitar virtuoso Danny Gatton, performing on and writing several tracks on Gatton's 1978 Redneck Jazz including the title track.
+March 11, 2017 ~ Rock, rockabilly guitarist, singer Evan Johns passed away in Austin, Texas, USA ~ Worked with guitar virtuoso Danny Gatton, performing on and writing several tracks on Gatton's 1978 Redneck Jazz including the title track.
 Founded and fronted Evan Johns & the H-Bombs, a band that counted the Dead Kennedys-frontman Jello Biafra among its fans.
 Johns has also worked with the LeRoi Brothers ~ Johns was born in 1956

-March 11, 2015 ~ Keyboardist, singer Jimmy Greenspoon, full name James Boyd Greenspoon, passed away in North Potomac, Maryland, USA ~ Member of surf outfit the New Dimensions.
-Co-founding member of Three Dog Night, known for 1970s Billboard Hot 100 top 10 hits such as One, Easy To Be Hard, Eli's Coming, Mama Told Me Not To Come, Joy To The World, Liar, An Old Fashioned Love Song, Never Been To Spain, Black & White, Shambala, and The Show Must Go On.
-Greenspoon has also worked with artists such as Linda Ronstadt, America, the Beach Boys, Nils Lofgren, Stephen Stills, Steve Cropper, Leon Russell, the East Side Kids, and others ~ Greenspoon was born in 1948
+March 11, 2015 ~ Rock, pop keyboardist, singer, songwriter Jimmy Greenspoon, full name James Boyd Greenspoon, passed away in North Potomac, Maryland, USA ~ Member of surf outfit the New Dimensions prior to rising to fame as co-founding and key member of Three Dog Night.
+The band scored about a dozen Billboard Hot 100 top 10 hits through their initial disbandement in the mid-1970s, of which Mama Told Me (Not To Come), Joy To The World, and Black & White all reached the No.1 spot.
+Greenspoon has also worked with artists such as Linda Ronstadt, America, the Beach Boys, Nils Lofgren, Stephen Stills, Steve Cropper, Leon Russell, and the East Side Kids ~ Greenspoon was born in 1948

 March 11, 1997 ~ Jazz pianist Hugh Lawson passed away in White Plains, New York, USA ~ Influenced by Bud Powell, Hampton Hawes, and Bill Evans.
 Leader and sideman.
 Best known for his association with Yusef Lateef.
-Also worked with Harry Sweets Edison, Roy Brooks, Stanley Cowell, Harold Mabern, Charles Mingus, Charlie Rouse, George Adams, Kenny Burrell, Eddie Lockjaw Davis, Doug Watkins, and others ~ Lawson was born in 1935
+Also worked with Harry Sweets Edison, Roy Brooks, Stanley Cowell, Harold Mabern, Charles Mingus, Charlie Rouse, George Adams, Kenny Burrell, Eddie Lockjaw Davis, and Doug Watkins ~ Lawson was born in 1935

 March 11, 1995 ~ Over the course of two days, singer Michael Jackson records Smile for his HIStory (Past Present & Future Book I) album ~ Often cited by Jackson as his all-time favorite song, this tune dates back to 1936 when Charlie Chaplin wrote the song as an instrumental for his Modern Times film.
 The song would become a standard covered by numerous artists, and is most closely associated with Nat King Cole who recorded the song in 1954, with lyrics added by John Turner and Geoffrey Parsons.
 For Jackson, the single was scheduled as the seventh single of his 1995 HIStory (Past Present & Future Book I) album, but only a few copies, mostly promo versions, went into circulation before the single was pulled, making it one of the rarest and most desirable collectibles of all Jackson releases